One-hit wonders of the 2000s

 'Stacy's Mom' by Fountains of Wayne (2003)

-"Stacy's Mom" has had a generational impact on listeners—and apparently soothed the experience of having the hots for a friend's parent (or grandparent in Fountains of Wayne's case).
-The band, formed in 1995, released their first album the following year, though it didn't make a major impression with Billboard until "Stacy's Mom" landed in 2003.
+"Stacy's Mom" has had a generational impact on listeners and apparently soothed the experience of having the hots for a friend's parent (or grandparent in Fountains of Wayne's case).
+The band, formed in 1995, released its first album the following year, though it didn't make a major impression with Billboard until "Stacy's Mom" landed in 2003.
 Despite recording and touring for another decade, it's the band's sole Billboard Hot 100 hit, reaching #21.

 Frontman and "Stacy's Mom" writer Adam Schlesinger died from COVID-19 complications in 2020.
-Even so, with continued play in commercials and social media —the song has withstood the test of time.
+Even so, with continued play in commercials and social media, the song has withstood the test of time.
+In February 2025, Fountains of Wayne announced their first live performances in 12 years, with the express blessing of Schlesinger's family.

 'I Believe in a Thing Called Love' by The Darkness (2003)